ivanseibel/markdown-chat/back/markdownchat/README.md

 ### 3.6. back/markdownchat/.env

 This file simulates the use of environment variables that would be created in a production environment.
+There is a file named .env.template that the developers could use to fill .env file according their development environment.

 From its use in a development environment, the developer can avoid sensitive information such as keys, credentials, etc. published in code versioning.